AyeshAbuLehyeh/AyeshAbuLehyeh.github.io/_projects/1_project.md

 We decouple expensive visual reasoning from fast geometric refinement:

 1. **Single-pass visual encoding:**
-   Ground and satellite images are processed once using a lightweight backbone and a cross-attention module to extract a shared visual representation.
+   Ground and satellite images are processed once using lightweight CNN backbones and a cross-attention module to extract a shared visual representation.

 2. **Fast iterative refinement:**
-   Localization is performed by iteratively refining multiple pose hypotheses using a tiny MLP, enabling robustness without repeatedly running the visual backbone.
+   Localization is performed by iteratively refining multiple pose hypotheses using a compact MLP, enabling robustness without repeatedly running the visual backbone.

 This design enables iterative and uncertainty-aware localization while remaining efficient for real-time use.